Outdoor Spaces

 Natural light defines a sunroom during the day, but evening use requires a well-planned lighting setup.
 Combine ambient lighting with focused task lighting—like floor lamps near seating areas or sconces for wall features.
 Use accent lighting, such as recessed or track fixtures, to highlight architectural details or specific zones.
 Dimmer switches add flexibility, letting you adjust the brightness to suit different uses and times of day.

 Partner with only the most qualified contractors in your area through Block Renovation.
-We carefully evaluate every candidate, allowing only the most elite and experienced professionals to bid on your porch-to-sunroom conversion.
+We carefully evaluate every candidate, allowing elite and experienced professionals to bid on your porch-to-sunroom conversion.

-A dedicated Renovation Consultant provides expert guidance through every step, from comparing clear, personalized quotes to managing project timelines and payments.
+A dedicated Project Planner provides expert guidance through every step, from comparing clear, personalized quotes to managing project timelines and payments.
 With Block's built-in project and payment protections, plus ongoing support, you can hire your contractor with confidence and enjoy a seamless renovation process from start to finish.

 For more information on increasing your home’s livable space, check out: